 Pero howled in agony.
 His wings thrashed, and they caught Arckia’s side.
 Arckia stumbled and fell to the floor.
 The dagger fell from his hand to land in the grass beside him.

-They had attracted a crowd, but Arckia did not notice.
+They had attracted a crowd, including Mick and Steven, two of the dragon tutors, but Arckia ignored them.
 He pushed his feet to the floor, and scooped up his dagger, ready to launch a second attack.

-‘Enough, boy,’ Mick growled.
-He grabbed Arckia from behind, and kept a firm hold on him as he struggled.
+Mick grabbed Arckia from behind and kept a firm hold on him as he struggled.
+‘Enough, boy.’

 Mick held Arckia tighter as the boy renewed his struggles.

-‘Stop it,’ Mick warned with a low growl.
-‘I’m sorry for your loss, but Steven thinks there is more to this.
+‘Stop it,’ Mick said with a sympathetic grimace.
+‘I’m sorry for your loss, but Steven thinks there’s more to this.
 Hear him out, please.’

 Arckia looked away.
 His lower lip trembled, and his eyes closed tight, as if he were trying to block out the world.
 He could hear voices, but they were distant, muddled.
 Arckia shuddered.
 When he opened his eyes, his expression was raw, and full of grief.